top of page

 Cost: $900

-4. Children’s Hospital Colorado—Summer Child Health Research Internship Children's Hospital Colorado offers this internship.
-Hosted by the Department of Pediatrics at the University of Colorado, the program provides rising high school seniors, college students, and first-year medical students the opportunity to work with faculty on child health research.
+Hosted by the Department of Pediatrics at the University of Colorado, the program provides rising high school seniors the opportunity to work with faculty on child health research.
 Interns will also have the option to take part in a lecture research series and will present their findings at the end of their internship.
 Interns receive a $3,500 stipend to help with travel and housing expenses.

 Cost: None

-This six-week internship is for high school juniors and seniors who are interested in brain structure, function, and development, as well as sophisticated imaging techniques and technology utilized in neuroscience.
-Interns in neuroscience gain hands-on experience with genetic engineering, microbiological preparations, histological staining, and microscopy by participating in laboratory research.
+This six-week internship is for high school juniors and seniors who are interested in brain structure, function, and development.
+This program explores sophisticated imaging techniques and technology utilized in neuroscience.
+Interns in neuroscience gain experience with genetic engineering, microbiological preparations, histological staining, and microscopy by participating in laboratory research.
 Students will prepare a scientific abstract and give a short presentation at the end of the internship.

 Cost: None

-NSLC provides a forum for high school students to learn about contentious medical issues, current health-care concerns, and cutting-edge scientific research in areas like cancer and HIV/AIDS.
-Students will engage in clinical research, study medical examination, and surgical methods, and participate in diagnosis and treatment.
+NSLC provides a forum for high school students to learn about medical issues, current healthcare concerns, and scientific research in areas like cancer and HIV/AIDS.
+Students will engage in clinical research, study medical examination and surgical methods, and participate in diagnosis and treatment.

 Cost: $3695

-This five-week online program provides intensive coursework in medicine and health science, professional development workshops, networking opportunities with health professions, college admissions guidance, and mentoring to high school sophomores and juniors.
-Students will also complete a college-level research project and get experience in navigating the medical profession.
+This five-week online program provides coursework in medicine and health science, professional development workshops, and networking opportunities with health professionals.
+The program also offers college admissions guidance and mentorship to high school sophomores and juniors.
+Students will also complete a college-level research project and gain experience in navigating the medical profession.

 Cost: None